Nursing_Adult_Banner

 • The programme is accredited by the Nursing and Midwifery Council (NMC) and upon graduation of the programme, you will be eligible to register with the NMC.

-• Our strong links with local health and social care providers allow you to experience real-world situations through clinical placements embedded in the course.
+• Our strong links with local health and social care providers allow you to experience real-world situations through clinical placements embedded in all three years of the course.

 Financial support